jgezelscorp/wintercircus/readme.md

 # 🎉 Welcome to the AI Agentic Hackathon at WinterCircus! 🎉

 We’re thrilled to have you join us for a full day of innovation, collaboration, and hands-on hacking at the intersection of AI and agentic systems.
-This event is proudly co-hosted by **NVIDIA**, **Delaware**, and our team — bringing together cutting-edge technology and deep expertise to help you build the next generation of intelligent solutions.
+This event is proudly co-hosted by **NVIDIA**, **Devoteam**, and our team — bringing together cutting-edge technology and deep expertise to help you build the next generation of intelligent solutions.

 Throughout the day, you’ll also hear from inspiring speakers from **GitHub** and the **Semantic Kernel** team, who will share insights, lead sessions, and be on hand to support while you hack.